Timeline & Progress

 - The Inclusive Skin Color Project

 The Inclusive Skin Color Project is a collaborative effort between the School of Medicine's Anti-Oppression Curriculum (AOC) Initiative, the UCSF Library, and the Department of Dermatology to improve the discoverability of resources that represent the full spectrum of skin color.
-Providing plentiful examples of conditions in a range of skin tones improves medical students', trainees', and physicians' abilities to accurately identify clinical signs and, consequently, provide excellent patient care.
+Providing plentiful examples of conditions across the full range of skin tones improves medical students', trainees', and physicians' abilities to accurately identify clinical signs and, consequently, provide excellent patient care.

 - Reviewing Video Content

 In March 2022, the Health and Society block was adapted with a goal of minimizing the risk of curricular harm and preserving key learning.
-The AOC Initiative team reviewed each session and made recommendations about the content and pedagogy.
-Internal and external consultants with expertise in anti-racism, along with student partners from the AOCI-Student collaborative, developed recommendations for session adaptations and shared these with session developers who worked to implement those recommendations.
+The AOCI team reviewed each session and made recommendations about the content and pedagogy.
+Internal and external consultants with expertise in anti-racism, along with student partners from the AOCI-Student collaborative, developed recommendations for session adaptations and shared these with session developers.
 Given the short timeline, some sessions were placed on hold to allow more time for adaptation.
-Consultants also developed and led new lectures and panels during the H&S block and offered office hours for student debriefs along with members of the AOC Initiative.
-The Student Support Team also offered space for students to reflect and debrief in affinity groups.
-Learn more in the Approach to Health & Society Course Revision update from the deans.
+Consultants also developed and led new lectures and panels during the H&S block and offered office hours for student debriefs along with members of the AOCI.
+The Student Support Team also offered space for students to reflect and debrief.

-The AOC Initiative team has developed a Curricular Review Tool to guide UCSF faculty teaching medical students in the Bridges Curriculum in how to begin to integrate anti-oppressive practices in curricular content and approaches.
-The AOC Initiative Curricular Review Tool is designed to raise questions that warrant in-depth review and discussion during the session adaptation and development phase; it aims to provide guidance on anti-oppressive (AO) considerations and to create an opportunity for faculty to share recommendations and identify decisions that need to be made collaboratively.
+The AOCI team has developed a Curricular Review Tool to guide UCSF faculty in how to begin to integrate anti-oppressive practices in curricular content and approaches in the Bridges curriculum.
+The AOCI Curricular Review Tool is designed to raise questions that warrant in-depth review and discussion during the session adaptation and development phase; it aims to provide guidance on anti-oppressive (AO) considerations and to create an opportunity for faculty to share recommendations and identify decisions that need to be discussed and made collaboratively.
+The AOCI team reviews and updates this tool regularly.

 Faculty Development

-The AOC Initiative team is continuously developing and curating resources that inform and support faculty as they strive to create more inclusive learning environments.
-Review the AOC Initiative Resources and Tools.
+The AOCI team is continuously developing and curating resources that inform and support faculty as they strive to create more welcoming learning environments and to advance students’ learning around health equity.
+For more information about AOCI tools, please review the AOCI Resources and Tools page.

-A curated resource list was developed to help all clinical faculty members increase their skill in creating equitable, inclusive, welcoming, and actively anti-oppressive learning environments.
-The AOC Initiative Resources for the Clinical Learning Environment were shared with clinical faculty in February 2022 in coordination with the start of a new group of students joining Foundations 2.
-A set of faculty competencies is currently being developed to provide guidance for different types of educators as they continue to build their skills and knowledge in the areas of inclusion, equity, and anti-oppression.
+A curated resource list was developed to help all clinical faculty members increase their skills in creating equitable, welcoming, and actively anti-oppressive learning environments.
+The AOCI Resources for the Clinical Learning Environment were shared with clinical faculty in February 2022 in coordination with the start of a new group of students joining Foundations 2.
+A UCSF team is developing a set of Foundational, Individual and Institutional Practices for Anti-Oppressive Education in the Health Professions to help guide educators and institutions in charting a way forward towards anti-oppressive education.
+Faculty members interested in exploring the fundamentals of Anti-oppressive and Anti-racist Education are encouraged to visit the Center for Faculty Educators (CFE) for additional resources.

 Student Support

-Throughout the duration of the AOC Initiative, Denise Davis will provide student support and group mentoring that honors medical students as whole beings and developing professionals.
+Throughout the AOCI, Denise Davis will continue to offer student support and group mentoring that honor medical students as holistic individuals and developing professionals.

 Quarterly Anti-Oppression Updates Newsletter

-Each quarter, we send an Anti-Oppression Updates newsletter to current UCSF medical students sharing our collective progress on the efforts of the Anti-Oppression Curriculum Initiative (AOCI) and overarching School of Medicine Anti-Oppression (AO) Charter.
+Each quarter, we send an Anti-Oppression Updates newsletter to current UCSF medical students sharing our collective progress on the efforts of the Anti-Oppression Curriculum Initiative (AOCI) and the School of Medicine's overarching anti-oppression work.
+Are you a UCSF community member interested in reviewing archives of our quarterly Anti-Oppression Updates newsletter, please contact [email protected].